qiushiyan/peach/README.md

     #> "R"
     #> "I don't like Python"

-Note that `for` and `if` blocks have their own scopes.
-So the following code will not work as expected:
+`for in` and `if` blocks have their own scopes.
+Inside their inner scope, we can (recursively) access and rebind a variable name defined in the outer scope using assignment without the `let` keyword like so.

 ``` q
 result = []